plotly/plotly.js/README.md

 If your library needs to bundle or directly require [plotly.js/lib/index.js](https://github.com/plotly/plotly.js/blob/master/lib/index.js) or parts of its modules similar to [index-basic](https://github.com/plotly/plotly.js/blob/master/lib/index-basic.js) in some other way than via an official or a custom bundle, or in case you want to tweak the default build configurations of `browserify` or `webpack`, etc. then please visit [`BUILDING.md`](https://github.com/plotly/plotly.js/blob/master/BUILDING.md).

 ---
-## Bugs and feature requests

-Have a bug or a feature request?
-Please [open a Github issue](https://github.com/plotly/plotly.js/issues/new) keeping in mind the [issue guidelines](https://github.com/plotly/plotly.js/blob/master/.github/ISSUE_TEMPLATE.md).
-You may also want to read about [how changes get made to Plotly.js](https://github.com/plotly/plotly.js/blob/master/CONTRIBUTING.md)

----
 ## Documentation

 Official plotly.js documentation is hosted at [https://plotly.com/javascript](https://plotly.com/javascript).